Farah Nabulsi is a British-Palestinian filmmaker and human rights advocate.

 She is the daughter of Palestinians who were fortunate enough to make a home in 1970's Britain — unlike the millions who continue to remain stateless in refugee camps.

-Born, raised and educated in London, Farah began her career as an institutional equity stock broker ending up with a CFA designation at JP Morgan Chase, but went on to build a children-focused business that she ran for 10 years.
+Born, raised and educated in London, Farah began her career as an institutional equity stock broker.
+She ended up with a CFA designation at JP Morgan Chase before moving on to build a children-focused business that she ran for 10 years.

-In her words, "The arts play a crucial role in changing the world and film precedes them all.
+In her words: "The arts play a crucial role in changing the world and I believe film precedes them all.
 It gives voices to the silenced.
-And hearing those voices helps build the mutual understanding needed to effect change."
+And hearing those voices helps build the mutual empathy and understanding needed to effect change."

 I heard and I watched and I’m deeply moved—touched to the core.
 The word, the image, the idea, and the emotion are all so compelling and genuine.

 Very powerful and a great way to give people a sense that there is so much more they don’t know.

 Noam Chomsky Jewish-American Author & Institute Professor (Emeritus) of MIT